srikanthbpai/srikanthbpai.github.io/_teaching/Statistics for Economics.md

 - [Module test 1]({{ site.url }}/downloads/Stats24/Module-1-test.pdf): Covering basics of discrete probability theory and random variables.
 - [Internal I]({{ site.url }}/downloads/Stats24/First-Internal-Stats.pdf): Probability theory (discrete and continuous), random variables, special distributions, Law of large numbers, DeMoivre-Laplace theorem, Poisson approximation and Central limit theorem.
+- [Internal II]({{ site.url }}/downloads/Stats24/Sec-Internal-Stats.pdf): Estimators, maximum likelihood estimator, method of moments estimator, bias, consistency, efficient estimator and Cramer-Rao bound, t-statistic, z-statistic, $\chi^2$ -statistic, confidence intervals, hypothesis testing.
+- [Finals]({{ site.url }}/downloads/Stats24/Finals24.pdf): All the syllabus in internals 1 and 2.
+Additionally, goodness of fit tests and linear regression were included.

+## Results

+My course was modelled on the [MIT course on statistics for economists.](https://ocw.mit.edu/courses/14-30-introduction-to-statistical-method-in-economics-spring-2006/pages/readings/) Some students found it challenging, but I have balanced this issue by correcting the exams leniently.

+Anyway, I am satisfied with the class performance.
+I am happy to announce that seven students scored O grades (highest grade).
+All these students are very good at probability and statistics.

+ Due to the institution's constraints, my lenient correction has some unintended consequences.
+Some students below a B+ grade may know very little probability and statistics.
+For institutions gauging a student's marks and relative performance, please ask me for a reference letter, and I can tell you precisely where my students stand.